-Shough was arrested on March 1, 2022, in Austin.
-He is to be sentenced on Dec.
-8, 2022.
-He faces a statutory maximum of five years in prison for civil disorder, as well as potential financial penalties.
+Ballard was arrested on Aug.
+10, 2021, in Fort Worth, Texas.
+He faces a statutory maximum of 20 years in prison, as well as potential financial penalties.
 A federal district court judge will determine any sentence after considering the U.S. Sentencing Guidelines and other statutory factors.

-This case is being prosecuted by the U.S. Attorney’s Office for the District of Columbia and the Department of Justice National Security Division’s Counterterrorism Section.
-Valuable assistance was provided by the U.S. Attorney’s Office for the Western District of Texas.
+The case is being prosecuted by the U.S. Attorney’s Office for the District of Columbia and the Department of Justice National Security Division’s Counterterrorism Section.
+Valuable assistance was provided by the U.S. Attorney’s Office for the Northern District of Texas.

-In the 19 months since Jan.
-6, 2021, more than 860 individuals have been arrested in nearly all 50 states for crimes related to the breach of the U.S. Capitol, including over 260 individuals charged with assaulting or impeding law enforcement.
+In the 30 months since Jan.
+6, 2021, more than 1,069 individuals have been arrested in nearly all 50 states for crimes related to the breach of the U.S. Capitol, including more than 350 individuals charged with assaulting or impeding law enforcement.
 The investigation remains ongoing.